gradle/gradle/design-docs/testing-improvements.md

 ## Story: HTML test report shows aggregated output (out + err)

+Introduce a timeline of the test execution that visualizes the output and error logging of the tests for a class:

--instead of showing separate tabs for out + err, there's a single tab 'output'
+- Instead of showing separate tabs for out + err, there's a single tab 'output'

-### Backwards compatibility:

--depending how the story is implemented, we might drop support for separate err and std output.
-It's a breaking change in a way but I don't find the separate err/std output useful.
+- stdout and stderr are rendered in visually distinct ways
+- Interleave the test start and complete events into the output.

 ## Story: HTML test report shows runtime grouping of tests into suites

-- Add the tree of test execution to the test report
+- Show the runtime tree of test execution to the test report, in addition to the current implementation view.
+- Include some way to attach context to a test suite to include in the reports

+## Story: Aggregate HTML test report shows execution of same class in multiple suites

+Currently the aggregate test report implementation cannot handle a given class executing in multiple suites.

 ## Story: HTML report contains the output from TestNG Reporter